“It doesn’t decay, you know, it’s wonderful.”

 So as well as recycling, we need to decrease the amount of waste we create, by reducing and reusing where possible.

-The dreaded single-use plastics that appear so prominently in our waterways is a major area where we can improve.
-Choosing reusable coffee cups and drinks bottles are an easy way to tackle single-use plastics.
+The dreaded single-use plastics that appear so prominently in our waterways are a major area where we can improve.
+Choosing reusable coffee cups and drink bottles is an easy way to tackle single-use plastics.
 And although the plastic bag charge that was introduced in 2015 has reduced the number we use, you could take it a step further by bringing reusable canvas or straw bags, rather than the heavy-duty plastic-based options.

 The government is supporting the initiative to reduce single-use plastic too by banning some of the big offending items.
 From April 2020, single-use plastic straws, drink stirrers, and cotton buds will be banned.
 Paper alternatives are available, but why not try to go without?

-As well as doing the 3 Rs, you could participate in a beach clean.
+As well as doing the 3 Rs and better waste management, you could participate in a beach clean to directly remove litter from our coastal and marine environments.
 There are a number of regularly organised events around the country, where volunteers get together to pick up litter and plastic from our beaches.
 This year we participated in “Love Your Beach Day” on Valentine’s Day in Cornwall and were shocked at how much plastic we picked up.

 Or why not do your own #2minutebeachclean?
 Martin Dorey and Tab Parry’s 2-minute movement has raised massive awareness for beach cleans across social media, and their beach cleaning stations (which include bags and grabbers) are located on beaches across the country for you to take advantage of.

-Organisations leading the way to a better world
+5 organisations leading the way to a better world with less plastic waste

 The future of our marine life